-Once your fully setup, everything is controllable via your iPhone, iPod touch, and/or iPad.
-You can do all sorts of useful things, like toggle Night Sound Mode which lets you keep watching while your neighbors keep sleeping, and Speech Enhancement, which lets you hear what the actors are saying even often the often onerously loud soundtracks.
+Once you're fully set up, everything is controllable via your iPhone and/or iPad.
+You can do all sorts of useful things, like toggle Night Sound Mode, which lets you keep watching while your neighbors keep sleeping, and Speech Enhancement, which lets you hear what the actors are saying even often the often onerously loud soundtracks.

 You can also increase or decrease the power of the surround speakers, the sub, introduce an audio delay if necessary, and, of course, manage any music services you might be using with it.

 Overall, I'm extremely happy with the Sonos home theater.
-From iTunes movies and TV to Netflix to network TV apps beamed over Wi-Fi, everything works well and sounds great.
-I can't say it sounds better than my previous, wired, Pioneer 7.1 surround system, but it sounds good enough, and is so much more powerful, that the end result is absolutely better.
+From iTunes movies and TV to Netflix, everything works well and sounds great.
+I can't say it sounds better than my previous, wired, Pioneer 7.1 surround system, but it sounds good enough, and is so much more powerful and convenient, that the end result is absolutely better.